Emma Chambers: Later career in television, film, and theatre

 After taking some smaller parts on television productions such as The Bill, in November 1994, Chambers portrayed the role of Charity Pecksniff in the television serialisation of the Charles Dickens novel Martin Chuzzlewit.
 From 1994 to 2007, she portrayed the role of Alice Tinker in the BBC comedy The Vicar of Dibley.
 Chambers appeared in all 20 episodes and four Comic Relief specials until 2007.
 In 1998, Chambers won the British Comedy Award (BCA) for Best Actress for her performance; having been nominated for a BCA previously for her portrayal of Alice in 1995.

 Chambers voiced the character of "Belle Stickleback" in two series of the animated television programme Pond Life (1996 and 2000) and took the role of Helen Yardley in the TV series How Do You Want Me?
 (1998) and appeared in the film Notting Hill (1999), as Honey, the younger sister of Hugh Grant's character.

 She was cast as Martha Thompson in Take a Girl Like You (2000), a made-for-television drama based on the Kingsley Amis novel and a remake of the 1970 film.
 Chambers worked as a voice performer in the animated made-for-television film The Wind in the Willows (1995) and provided the voice of Spotty for two episodes in the CBeebies series Little Robots (2003).

 In 2002, Chambers toured with the Michael Frayn play, Benefactors, where she starred opposite Neil Pearson.

+At the age of 43, Chambers essentially withdrew from public life after making her final acting appearance in a 2007 special Comic Relief episode of The Vicar of Dibley.

-Personal life and death
+Personal life, illness and death

 Chambers was married to fellow actor Ian M Dunn.
 Before their marriage, she lodged with Ian McKellen, whom she regarded as "a sort of father figure".
 She had a chronic allergy to animals as well as asthma.

 Chambers died of a heart attack on 21 February 2018, aged 53.

 On 26 February 2018 BBC One broadcast The Vicar of Dibley January 1998 episode "Love and Marriage" in Chambers' memory.
-In a similar vein, on 11 March 2018 (on what would have been Chambers' 54th birthday), the Gold channel hosted a The Vicar of Dibley day in her memory.
+On 11 March 2018 (on what would have been Chambers' 54th birthday), the Gold channel hosted a The Vicar of Dibley day in her memory.

+Tributes

-In December 2020, in a series of shorter 'lockdown' episodes of The Vicar of Dibley, Chambers' character Alice was written out of the sitcom, it being revealed that the character had died of cancer.
-The final lockdown episode ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to Chambers and also three other late Dibley cast members (Liz Smith, John Bluthal and Roger Lloyd-Pack).
+In December 2020, in a series of short 'lockdown' episodes of The Vicar of Dibley, Chambers' character Alice was written out of the sitcom, it being revealed that the character had died.
+The final lockdown episode ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to her and three other deceased Dibley cast members (Liz Smith, John Bluthal and Roger Lloyd-Pack).

+In 2025, Chambers appeared on two British postage stamps issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.